 You won’t, however, have the same ability to live, work, and study in another EU country as you would if you applied for the Portuguese passport.

 Low Residency Requirements

 Low residency requirements are common across most Golden Visa Programs, so this doesn’t necessarily make the Portuguese Golden Visa any better than the others, but it does make the Portuguese Golden Visa better than other Portuguese visas like the D7 or D2 (these are discussed later).

-Because most visas (that aren’t Golden Visas) require you to spend an average of 183 days in a country to maintain residency.
-In Portugal, this is normally 6 consecutive months with no gaps or 8 months with gaps per year.
+Because most visas (that aren’t golden visas) require you to spend around 6-8 months in a country to maintain residency.
+In Portugal, this is normally six consecutive months with no gaps or eight months with gaps.

-Only having to spend an average of 7 days per year is perfect if:
+Only having to spend an average of seven days per year is perfect if: